 We’ve recycled in my household for years, so it was only natural that my daughter, Sofie, was exposed to the concept early on.
 With early exposure, recycling becomes as habitual as putting garbage in the trash can.

-Set up recycle bins in an area where your child sees you using them.
+Set up recycling bins in an area where your child sees you using them.
 Introduce the language early, and make a habit of regularly pointing out what you’re doing: “This plastic bottle gets recycled in the blue bin.
 The newspaper goes in the green bin.”
 Before you know it, your child will be coming to you with an item and asking whether it goes in the green or blue bin.

 2. Make recycling convenient